BuildingSync/BuildingSync-website/README.md

   python manage.py reset_schema --schema_version=2.6.0
   ```

-**NOTE**: You will need to be _off_ the NREL VPN to import a schema, otherwise you'll get an error related to `http://www.gbxml.org/schema}Area'` as the gbXML schema cannot be imported when on the NREL VPN.
+**NOTE**: You will need to be _off_ the VPN to import a schema, otherwise you'll get an error related to `http://www.gbxml.org/schema}Area'` as the gbXML schema cannot be imported when on the VPN.

 ### Pre-commit